Flybell/starter-academic/content/notes-gutmind/metazoa/Ch1.md

 ...
 We build around the problem and see it transform and subside.

 Two points.
 (1) the once explanatory "gap" will no longer be a gap when we transform the problem; (2) this reminds me of the story of Roberta Millstein's life.
 She told me that she worked around her problem for most of her career instead of directly tackling it.

+#### Action plans and next steps

+Need to read the next chapter to find the arguments I want.
+Seems promising, though, that it's going to be about sponges.